-Found hiding in the dappled shade of trees in their natural habitats, Pothos grows best in bright indirect sunlight.
-They can handle east-facing windows with some direct morning sun but will burn in midday or afternoon direct light.
-They will also manage in moderate to low lighting conditions, although they will not grow as well.
+Found hiding in the dappled shade of trees in their natural habitats, Pothos plants grow best in bright indirect sunlight.
+In my experience, they can handle east-facing windows with some direct morning sun but will burn in midday or afternoon direct light.
+In this guide, I’ll run through the best lighting conditions for pothos plants to thrive indoors.

 If you’ve forgotten any of your houseplants in a dark spot for a while, you’ll already know most living things on earth cannot continue living without sunlight.